lingthio/Flask-User-starter-app/README.md

-# Flask-User starter app v0.9
+# Flask-User starter app v1.0

 This code base serves as starting point for writing your next Flask application.

+| This branch is for Flask-User v1.0.
+| For Flask-User v0.6, see the [Flask-User-Starter-App v0.6 branch](https://github.com/lingthio/Flask-User-starter-app/tree/v0.6).

 ## Code characteristics